On the representation of finite distributive lattices: Sublattices of as Downset or Independent set Lattices

-By taking the inverse isomorphism $I^{-1}$ in Theorem \ref{thm:mainIsoAntichain} we get the following `independent set analogue' to Corollary \ref{cor:MainTermRev}.
-A special case of it would have come out of \cite{Ko83}, but was never made explicit there. \begin{corollary} For any spanning supergraph of a disjoint union of tournaments $\cupT = \cup_{i=1}^d T_i$ the map
+Taking the inverse isomorphism $I^{-1}$ in Theorem \ref{thm:mainIsoAntichain} we get an `independent set analogue' to Corollary \ref{cor:MainTermRev}.
+A special case of it was implicit in \cite{Ko83}. \begin{corollary} For any spanned extension $A$ of $\cupT$ the map $I^{-1}: \Ind_d(A) \to \PC$ is an embedding of $\Ind_d(A)$ into $\cP$. \end{corollary}